How to Write a Magnificent CV for Your LLM: My Insights After Evaluating 100+ Applications As a Member of the Admissions Committee

 Key sections to include in a CV

-You can also include publications, languages, community service, extracurriculars – depending on what you have in your background.
+4. Optional Sections - publications, languages, community service, and extracurriculars, depending on what you have in your background.

-Don’t title any section of your CV as ‘other’ – the evaluators won’t think about it as ‘additional and potentially interesting information’.
-They will rank it as ‘unimportant’ and skip it.
+• Avoid calling any section ‘other’ – evaluators won’t think of it as ‘additional and potentially interesting information.’
+They might dismiss it unimportant and skip it.

-Don’t number the sections.
-The numbers draw the reader's attention away from the content.
+• Don’t number sections - numbers draw the reader's attention away from the content.

-The first line of your CV should be your first and second name, in a slightly bigger font than the rest.
-Don’t use the words ‘CV’ or ‘Résumé’ or anything like that.
+• The first line of your CV should be your first and second name in a slightly larger font than the rest.
+Do not include the words ‘CV’ or ‘Résumé.’
 Just your name.

-Don’t include a summary on top.
-It’s uninformative.
+• Don’t include a summary on top.
+It’s usually uninformative.
 The key information about your qualifications should be easily scannable from the CV itself.

 Education comes before experience

-The reasons are two-fold.
-First, you are not applying for a job.
-You are applying for academic study, and you'll be evaluated on your academic merit.
-Your education therefore matters the most to the selection committee.
+1. You're applying for academic study, not a job.
+You'll be evaluated on your academic merit.
+Your education therefore matters more to the selection committee (unless it's a practice-oriented program).

 Make your education easy to find.
-In a graduate study or a scholarship application, education should always be at the very beginning of a CV, always before employment, always on the first page.
-It doesn’t matter that your post-education experience was more impressive, or that you’ve been out of school for a while.
+In an LLM application, place education at the very beginning of a CV, before employment, on the first page.

 A few guidelines for presenting your education:

 • Don’t just state your university.
-It’s not enough.
 State the degree you received, the place, and the date.

-• Any non-degree education should be listed SEPARATELY (see below).
+• Make sure it's clear what are your degrees and what is non-degree education.
+List non-degree education separately (see example below).
 You’ll be judged, first and foremost, on education that resulted in a degree.

 • Don’t indicate online courses in the education section.
-Please.
-Or summer schools.
-Or anything else of that quality.
-It’s misleading.
-If you indicate ‘University X’ as the one you got your bachelor’s from and follow it up by ‘Yale Law School’ – and the latter is where you took an online course from Coursera, the selection committee will not think of you as an amazing applicant who studies online in their free time at a prestigious university.
-They will think of you as a liar who misrepresents the facts and tries to take credit for something you did not do.
+It can be misleading.
+If you indicate ‘University X’ as the one you got your bachelor’s degree from and follow it up by ‘Yale Law School,’ and the latter is where you took an online course from Coursera, the selection committee will not think of you as an amazing applicant who studies online in their free time at a prestigious university.
+They will think of you as a someone who misrepresents the facts and tries to take credit for something they did not do.

 A way to visually separate your degree programs and other education is this: